eclipse-sumo/sumo/docs/web/docs/Simulation/Pedestrians.md

 ### Adding sidewalks with [NETEDIT](../NETEDIT.md)

 To add sidewalks to a set of edges in [NETEDIT](../NETEDIT.md) select these and right click on them.
-From the context-menu select *add special lanes-\>Sidewalks*.
+From the context-menu select *lane operations->add restricted lane->Sidewalks*.

 ### Non-exclusive sidewalks